alainrichardt/dzip/README.md

 ###Usage:

-dzip <input file> <output file>
-dunzip <input file> <output file>
+**dzip inputfile outputfile**

+**dunzip inputfile outputfile**

-By convention compressed files should have the '.dz' extension.
+By convention compressed files should have the '.dz' extension, but this is not enforced by the library.
 Included in this repo is the sample DNA requence for the Acaryochloris Marina Bacteria

 ###.dz File Format